percona/pmm/doc/source/using.rst

 Orchestrator
 ============

+.. note:: Orchestrator was included into PMM for experimental purposes.
+   It is a standalone tool, not integrated with PMM other than that you can access it from the landing page.

 Orchestrator is a MySQL replication topology management and visualization tool.
 You can access it using the ``/orchestrator`` URL after *PMM Server* address.